github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Because your app is subscribed to the **Check suite** and **Check run** events, it will receive the [`check_suite`](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite) and [`check_run`](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_run) webhooks. {% data variables.product.prodname_dotcom %} sends webhook payloads as `POST` requests.
 Because you forwarded your Smee webhook payloads to `http://localhost:3000/event_handler`, your server will receive the `POST` request payloads at the `post '/event_handler'` route.

-An empty `post '/event_handler'` route is already included in the template code in the `server.rb` file that you created in "[Add code for your {% data variables.product.prodname_github_app %}](#add-code-for-your--data-variablesproductprodname_github_app)."
+Open the `server.rb` file that you created in "[Add code for your {% data variables.product.prodname_github_app %}](#add-code-for-your--data-variablesproductprodname_github_app)", and look for the following code.
+An empty `post '/event_handler'` route is already included in the template code.
 The empty route looks like this:

 ``` ruby
   post '/event_handler' do